-These could be strange for some women if it is the first time cramping after a period is happening to them.
+This could be strange for you if this is the first time cramping after period is happening.

-So keep reading to find out what causes spotting and cramping after menstruation.
+So keep reading to find out what actually causes this spotting and cramping after menstruation.

-You would also learn how to treat this abdominal discomfort.
+You would also learn best ways to treat this painful abdominal discomfort.

-There are lots of reasons why you could have cramps and bleeding after your period is done.
+There are lots of other reasons why you could have bad cramps and bleeding after your period is done.
 And the cramps could be light or severe.

 Some of the most common causes of cramping after period are: